-The reactor core environment, submerged and radioactive, poses a number of difficulties to the photogrammetrist.
+This paper describes the underwater photogrammetric measurement of fuel assemblies in a nuclear reactor vessel.
+Geodetic Systems, Inc. (GSI), in conjunction with VisionTech, Inc. and Gancell Pty.
+Ltd., was requested to perform this task at the Yonggwangg Nuclear Power Plant in South Korea by Korea Hydro & Nuclear Power Co., Ltd. (KHNP).
+The environment of the reactor core, submerged and radioactive, poses a number of difficulties to the photogrammetrist.
 For protection in the underwater setting, a watertight canister with a quartz window was designed to house the camera.
-The multiple mediums of water, quartz and air through which light must travel in its path to the camera add complexity to the traditional collinearity model of photogrammetric reconstruction.
-Artificial targets of either white or retroreflective material, commonly used to signalize points of interest in industrial photogrammetry, cannot be placed on the fuel assemblies.
+The multiple mediums of water, quartz, and air through which light must travel in its path to the camera add complexity to the traditional collinearity model of photogrammetric reconstruction.
+Artificial targets of either white or retro-reflective material, commonly used to signalize points of interest in industrial photogrammetry, cannot be placed on the fuel assemblies.
 Therefore, the detection and measurement of the natural features of the assembly itself becomes necessary.
-In turn, scene illumination, image exposure and camera movement are important considerations.
-In the following, measurement requirements are outlined, along with brief descriptions of the reactor core design, fuel assemblies and the underwater canister created for this application.
+In turn, scene illumination, image exposure, and camera movement are important considerations.
+In the following, requirements of the measurement are outlined, along with brief descriptions of the design of the reactor core, fuel assemblies, and the underwater canister created for this application.
 The detection and measurement of the fuel assemblies are explained, followed by details and results of an actual measurement.
 In conclusion, potential extensions of the technique to other applications are described.

-INTRODUCTION
+1 INTRODUCTION

-In early 2004, KHNP approached VisionTech Inc. for assistance with the measurement of fuel assemblies in a nuclear reactor vessel.
-VisionTech in turn requested that their partner company, GSI, with the assistance of Gancell, develop the necessary software, hardware and procedures to perform this measurement.
-In March 2006, the system developed for this task was successfully demonstrated at the Yonggwangg Nuclear Power Plant on the southwest coast of the Republic of Korea.
+In early 2004, Korea Hydro & Nuclear Power Co., Ltd. (KHNP) approached VisionTech, Inc. of Seoul in the Republic of Korea for assistance with the measurement of fuel assemblies in a nuclear reactor vessel.
+VisionTech, a partner of Geodetic Systems, Inc. (GSI), in turn requested that GSI, with the assistance of Gancell Pty.
+Ltd. of Australia, develop the necessary software, hardware, and procedures to perform this measurement.
+In March of 2006, the system developed for this task was successfully demonstrated at the Yonggwangg Nuclear Power Plant on the southwest coast of the Republic of Korea.

-The Yonggwangg facility is a Korean standard nuclear power plant (KSNP).
-Refueling outages typically take place at intervals of 12 to 24 months.
+The Yonggwangg facility is a Korean Standard Nuclear Power Plant (KSNP).
+Refueling outages typically take place at intervals of 12-24 months.
 Refueling involves removing a number of spent fuel assemblies and loading an equal number of fresh assemblies.
 It is critical that the fuel assemblies be in their proper location when the top of the reactor is lowered into place.
-Any that fall outside of the allowable tolerance may result in interference and potential damage to the assembly, the top of the reactor vessel or both.
-This in turn could lead to an unplanned and very costly extended outage.
-Moreover, after refueling, the nuclear and thermal characteristics and the safety and operating parameters of the core will be different from those prior to refueling (Zee, n.d.).
+Any that fall outside of the allowable tolerance may result in interference and potential damage to the assembly, the top of the reactor vessel, or both.
+This in turn could lead to an unplanned, and very costly extended outage.
+Moreover, after refueling, the nuclear and thermal characteristics, and the safety and operating parameters of the core will be different from those prior to refueling (Zee, n.d.).
 For these reasons, it is necessary to establish the relative positions of the fuel assemblies.
-While rudimentary methods have been used to accomplish this, to date no accurate, efficient and automated approach has been forthcoming.
+While rudimentary methods have been used to accomplish this, to date no accurate, efficient, and automated approach has been forthcoming.
 The need for such an approach has been desired for several years.